 The staff member’s outreach program will receive $5,000 to support program needs identified by the staff member and sponsoring department, as well as a plaque and campuswide recognition.
-The award recipient is also eligible to receive funding for the registration fees to attend the 2019 Engagement Scholarship Consortium national conference in Denver.
+The award recipient is also eligible to receive funding to attend the 2020 Engagement Scholarship Consortium national conference in Philadelphia.

 Up to two additional special recognition awards of $1,000 for program support may be given at the discretion of the award selection committee.